 What to do before you start social media marketing?

-Well, SMM is not like just creating an ad on Facebook and BOOM!
-You are on the top, no!
+Well, SMM is not just creating an ad on Facebook and BOOM!
+You are on the top.
+Wish it was that easy!

-There are multiple attributes that you need to carefully analyze before going for the marketing streak.
-So, here are some of those factors:
+There are multiple attributes that you need to analyze carefully before going for the marketing streak.
+Here are some of those factors you ought to consider.

 When you go on a social network, there are many types of users on it.
-General users, businesses, etc. Just like their distribution category, they are also different in the case of the content targeted to them.
+Just like their distribution category, there are also different content preferences.
 All of them will not be interested in your startup with just one type of content.

 Hence, it is necessary to check various attributes.
-After you have an insight into the customer’s behavior, you can get a better understanding of:
+After you have an insight into the customer’s behaviour, you can get a better understanding of: